 Our independent procurement strategy will be focused on identifying and obtaining the best price, terms and quality for all materials and supplies.
-As an independent company, we believe that we will be able to derive significant cost savings through this increased focus on reducing our supply costs.
+As an independent company, we expect continued pressure from Ford and our other customers to improve productivity on an annual basis.
+But we expect to be able to offset these productivity price reductions with increased efficiency and actions of our own.
 We plan to achieve this in three ways: